stevecallear/janice-jwt/README.md

 })
 ```

-## Token signing methods
+## Signing methods
-The module supports HMAC and RSA keys using `jwt.HMAC` and `jwt.RSA` respectively.
+The module supports HMAC and RSA signing keys using `jwt.HMAC` and `jwt.RSA` respectively.
 Other signing methods are supported by replacing the options `KeyFn`.
-For example, the following returns an ECDSA key:
+For example, the following returns an ECDSA signing key:
 ```
 // import jwtgo "github.com/dgrijalva/jwt-go"